saltofthemar/marlotron-duo/README.sync-conflict-20241225-181653-AAC6PVZ.md

 ### 💻 How to include the synth in an HTML page

-1. Copy the whole directory called 'marlotron-duo', which is inside the '/components' directory of this repo.
-You can put it wherever you want, depending on your own project structure:
+1. Copy the whole directory called 'marlotron-duo', which is inside the '/components' directory of this project on GitHub:

 2. Inside the `head` element of your HTML, paste the code needed to connect the component to the needed CSS and JS files:
 ```